-In order to have the capacity to see your WorkCover and Privately insured Patients as rapidly as possible at Murdoch, Mr Paul Jarrett sees all public and uninsured Patients at his weekly Clinic at Fremantle Hospital and he would be delighted to receive referrals for uninsured Patients there.
-Prior to the Clinic appointment we send your Patient either by post or e-mail our practice brochure, Patient information sheets and appointment timings and remind Patients 1-2 days prior to their appointment by two-way SMS.
-We rarely run late for your Patient’s appointment time.
-Following the consultation we organise all Patients’ imaging/therapy/splints and on-going appointments or care for them rather than leaving the Patient to navigate the often unfamiliar medical world.
-At the rooms we have all services on-site so Patients do not need to visit multiple sites for their care and often can have all care in one sitting.
-Patients can see Mr Paul Jarrett, his Clinic Nurse, and a hand therapist within the Paul Jarrett Orthopaedic Clinic.
+In order to have the capacity to see your WorkCover and privately insured patients as rapidly as possible at Murdoch, Mr Paul Jarrett sees all public and uninsured patients at his weekly Clinic at Fremantle Hospital and he would be delighted to receive referrals for uninsured patients there.
+Prior to the clinic appointment we send your patient either by post or e-mail our practice brochure, patient information sheets and appointment timings and remind patients one to two days prior to their appointment by two-way SMS.
+We rarely run late for your patient’s appointment time.
+Following the consultation we organise all patients’ imaging/therapy/splints and ongoing appointments or care for them rather than leaving the patient to navigate the often unfamiliar medical world.
+At the rooms we have all services onsite so patients do not need to visit multiple sites for their care and often can have all care in one sitting.
+Patients can see Mr Paul Jarrett, his Clinic Nurse and a Hand Therapist within the Paul Jarrett Orthopaedic Clinic.
 Patients can also have the following services within the building:

 - Hand Therapy

-- Theatre (day surgery and overnight/multi-day surgery) – with five theatre sessions at the Murdoch per week your patients have excellent access and choice of theatre timing.
+- Theatre (day surgery and overnight/multi-day surgery) – with five theatre sessions at Murdoch per week, your patients have excellent access and choice of theatre timing